solo-io/gloo/docs/content/guides/dev/writing-upstream-plugins.md

 #### Skeleton

 We'll start by creating a new package/directory for our code to live in.
-Following the convention in Gloo, we'll create our new package at `projects/gloo/pkg/plugins/gce`:
+Following the convention in Gloo Edge, we'll create our new package at `projects/gloo/pkg/plugins/gce`:

 ```bash
 cd ${GOPATH}/src/github.com/solo-io/gloo